Chevrolet Equinox: Fourth generation (2025)

 Chevrolet unveiled the fourth-generation Equinox on January 23, 2024, for the 2025 model year.
 The model adopts a new electrical architecture and a new platform spun off the existing D2XX platform, called the VSS-S. It also carries over the 1.5-liter turbocharged four-cylinder gasoline engine used by the outgoing Equinox.
 Trim levels are reduced from four to three, which are LT, RS, and ACTIV, with each trim having its unique front fascia.

 The fourth-generation Equinox is built at the San Luis Potosí plant in Mexico (alongside the GMC Terrain) and sales commenced in mid-2024.
 It is sold alongside the battery-electric powered Equinox EV.

 The Equinox shares similar exterior styling from the Traverse, with its front fascia and shark-fin style C-pillar.
 It features all-LED lighting and for the first time, it is available with 20-inch alloy wheels.

 The Activ model features 17-inch machine-finished alloy wheels in all-terrain tires, an available white-colored roof option for a dual-tone exterior color, blacked badging, a unique front fascia with vertical grille inserts and gray metallic accents, a Maple Sugar and Black interior theme, and ACTIV logo stitched on front seat headrests.

 The interior has an 11-inch configurable Driver Information Center and an 11.3-inch infotainment touchscreen system (30% larger screen compared to the previous model) that features Google built-in connected services; it has a similar screen layout to the Trax.
 The gear selector for the automatic transmission is now located on the steering wheel column which allows the drive mode selection dial to be placed in the center console, and the physical headlight controls were omitted to reduce microchip usage.

 The 1.5-liter turbocharged inline-four gasoline engine is carried over from its predecessor, with the option of FWD and AWD drivetrains.
 GM has dropped the 6-speed automatic transmission; instead, the FWD models use a continuously variable transmission (CVT) while the AWD models use an eight-speed automatic transmission.
-For the first time, the Equinox features drive mode selection on the RS and ACTIV trims.
+For the first time, the Equinox features drive mode selection on the RS and ACTIV trims; this was expanded to all models for 2026.

-For 2026, the drive mode selection feature became standard on all models.
+For 2027, the CVT was discontinued, and all models now featured the 8-speed automatic transmission.